mkhairul6/AlphaDocs/README.md

 ### Additional POST Parameters:
 <ul><li>authToken: authentication token of the user</li>
-<li>addressId: ID of address to update, if not passed in when address data is passed in the system will create a new address for the customer</li></ul>
+<li>addressId: ID of address to update, if not passed in when address data is passed in the system will create a new address for the customer</li>
+<li>currentPin: string, current 6 digit PIN, required when updating 6 digit PIN</li>
+<li>pin: string, new 6 digit PIN, required when updating 6 digit PIN</li></ul>

 The rest are same as register.